 INSERM (Institut National de la Santé et de la Recherche Médicale)

-INSERM is the French national research institute in the hospital of Kremlin-Bicetre, one of the oldest hospitals in Paris.
-Its laboratory specializes in the field of hemostasis and thrombosis and its research focuses on haemorrhagic disorders such as hemophilia.
+About: INSERM is the French national research institute in the hospital of Kremlin-Bicetre, one of the oldest hospitals in Paris.
+Its laboratory specializes in the field of hemostasis and thrombosis and its research focuses on hemorrhagic disorders such as hemophilia.
 State-of-the-art technologies are available.
 For IIP candidates interested in exploring a scientific or medical career, this is a perfect opportunity to get a hands-on experience in an internationally recognized research unit, as well as getting to know a different culture.

 Newcastle University, Institute of Neuroscience